Stormwater Permit and Management Compliance

 Stormwater runoff is a major problem, polluting rivers, lakes, streams, and coastal waters.
 The runoff accumulates debris, chemicals, sediment, or other pollutants that could impact water quality if the runoff is discharged untreated.
 It can also cause a major compliance headache.
 Under federal EPA’s National Pollutant Discharge Elimination System, or NPDES program, stormwater discharges from thousands of industrial facilities, municipal separate storm sewer systems (MS4s), and construction sites require a stormwater permit and a stormwater pollution prevention plan, or SWPPP.

-EPA developed the NPDES program under the Clean Water Act to regulate stormwater discharge sources and has delegated this permitting authority to most states.
+The EPA developed the NPDES program under the Clean Water Act to regulate wastewater and stormwater discharge sources and has delegated this permitting authority to most states.
 Not securing a permit or complying with stormwater permit conditions can—and will—hurt you.
 Consider:

 - A New York developer paid a $100,000 settlement for violations of the terms of a construction stormwater permit and had to stop work on the site until its SWPPP was approved.